HomeSite Map

 Lennon is to the fore on this track, harmonica in hand as well as lead vocalist.
 Although the harmonica parts were overdubbed only in places where John wasn’t singing, it technically could have been performed live in this fashion.
 Since John apparently didn’t use a harmonica brace on stage until late 1964 when performing songs such as “I’m A Loser,” “Thank You Girl” was never performed live with a harmonica since his hands were busy playing rhythm guitar.
 The song was retired from their live repertoire well before that time.

 McCartney performs his usual excellent job as lead vocalist on the track, popping into harmony in strategic places throughout the song.
-His bass work is rudimentary, which indicated that not much time had been spent working out one of his usual impressive bass parts.
-He later redeems himself as expressive bass runs begin to surface during live performances of the song such as noted on the version appearing on the “Live At The BBC” album.
+His bass work is rudimentary, described by Ian MacDonald in his book "Revolution Of The Head" as "a bass line that smacks of studio make-do, suggesting that McCartney hadn't had time to work out anything more fluent."
+He later redeems himself as expressive bass runs begin to surface during live performances of the song three months later, this being noted by author Ian MacDonald during their June 19th, 1963 live radio show at the Playhouse Theatre in London, this show appearing on their “Live At The BBC” album.

 Ringo plays pretty straightforward throughout the song, riding on the hi-hat and accenting the tom-toms whenever the introduction is heard.
 That is to say, until the two “drum solos” appear at the end of the song.
 The only other occurrences of anything close to a drum solo on a Beatles record would be on “Long Tall Sally,” “Strawberry Fields Forever,” “A Day In The Life,” “Birthday” and of course “The End” from the “Abbey Road” album.